redis-developer/speedup-slowapp-with-redis-di/README.md

 export REDISCLOUD_SECRET_KEY=<THIS_IS_GOING_TO_BE_ONE_API_USER_KEY>
 ```

-You also need to customize some Terraform variables before running the script. update the file [rdi-deploy/terraform.tfvars](./rdi-deploy/terraform.tfvars) and update the values of the following variables:
+You also need to customize some Terraform variables.
+Please update the file [rdi-deploy/terraform.tfvars](./rdi-deploy/terraform.tfvars) and change the values of the following variables:

 * payment_card_type
 * payment_card_last_four